 With a history that is as old as the city of Hyderabad, the structure has stood the test of time but it has also undergone some damages and renovations along the way.
 During the governorship of Asaf Jahi and Qutb Shahi, the minaret on the southwest was damaged by lightning and was later repaired.
 The monument was given a fresh coat of plaster in 1824 at a cost of around one lakh rupees.
 In 1889, four clocks brought from London were added to the four arches by Mir Mahboob Ali Khan, the sixth Nizam of Hyderabad.

-Currently, the monument is under the aegis of the Archaeological Survey of India who is in charge of its protection and maintenance.
+Currently, the monument is under the aegis of the Archaeological Survey of India which is in charge of its protection and maintenance.

 Designed by an Iranian architect settled in Hyderabad named Mir Momin Astarawadi, the grand edifice exhibits the Indo-Islamic style of architecture with influences drawn from the Persian style.
 The structure is made of limestone, granite, pulverized marble, and mortar and weighs around 14,000 tonnes.

-The Charminar features a perfectly square-shaped structure that is 20 meters long on each side.
+The Charminar mosque features a perfectly square-shaped structure that is 20 meters long on each side.
 Four grand arches and four exquisite minarets placed at the four corners lend the monument a distinctive look.
 Each of the minarets is four-storied, 56 meters tall, has a double balcony, and features a dome-shaped structure on its top.
 There are 149 steps leading to the upper floor of the monument from where you can get a bird’s-eye view of the city and the surrounding marketplace.
+There are several Hyderabad Charminar images on the internet to showcase the beauty of the monument.

 Today, the Charminar is not just one of the top historical places to visit in Hyderabad but also one of the most recognized monuments in the whole country.
 It is surrounded by a vibrant market called Chudi Bazar or Laad Bazar, where you can feel the pulsating vibes of the city.
 The age-old mosque atop the Charminar is functional even today.
 Several festivals are celebrated at this landmark monument, including the Eid-ul-Fitr and Eid-ul-Adha.